Skip to content

 • between different users on the internet.

 Moreover, online dispute resolution has lower costs.
-However, online technology or online arbitration does not always replicate the level of detail that that in-person dispute resolution would.
+However, online technology or online arbitration does not always replicate the level of detail that in-person dispute resolution would.
 As a result, engaging in ODR makes sense if you can solve the key issues in the dispute through an online negotiation.

 Some key users of ODR include PayPal and eBay, which use an assisted negotiation software to deal with low-level consumer disputes.